Targeted therapies for medullary thyroid cancer

 Targeted therapies interfere with the way that cancer cells grow.
 It is sometimes used to treat people with medullary thyroid cancer.

-The targeted therapy drugs cabozantanib (Cometriq®) and vandetanib (Caprelsa®) are sometimes used to treat people with medullary thyroid cancer that:
+Targeted therapies target something in or around the cancer cell that is helping it grow and survive.
+The targeted therapy drugs cabozantanib (Cometriq®) and sometimes vandetanib (Caprelsa®) are used to treat medullary thyroid cancer when:

-Cabozantanib and vandetanib are types of drugs called tyrosine kinase inhibitors (TKIs) or multikinase inhibitors.
+Cabozantanib and vandetanib are types of drugs called tyrosine kinase inhibitors (TKIs), or multikinase inhibitors.
 They work by blocking signals in the thyroid cancer cells that make them grow and divide.
-Blocking the signals may make the cells die.
-These drugs do not cure the cancer, but they can slow down its growth and help with symptoms.
-Talk to your doctor about the possible benefits and side effects of this treatment.

 There are also other targeted therapies that work on gene changes (mutations) called RET mutations.